erikosampaio/Faculdade_Linguagem_C/README.md

 # Faculdade - Linguagem C
- Exercícios práticos do aprendizado adquirido no decorrer do curso.
+ Exercícios práticos do aprendizado adquirido no decorrer do 2º Semestre.